Armen-Tech/nhc2influxdb/readme.md

 This project sends all information from control unit 2 by Niko Home Control to Influxdb, and it's read by Grafana.

+To have a Niko Home Control 2 JWT token.
+This token must be updated every year. https://guide.niko.eu/display/SMNHCLV/Hobby+API

 ![schema](docs/schema.png)

 ## Quick start